MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-create-a-basic-image.md

    Disk 1    Online          3822 MB     0 B
    ```

-   In this example Disk 1 is our flash drive, because the size represents the size of the flash drive that we're using.
+   In this example, Disk 1 is our flash drive, because the size represents the size of the flash drive that we're using.

 4. When you've identified the disk number of your flash drive, use `diskpart` to prepare the drive so you can use it as a bootable installation drive: